Shuffle algebras associated to surfaces: -theory of the moduli space of sheaves

 \end{example}

-The $K$--theory classes of the vector bundles $\CT_i$ and their exterior powers are called \textbf{tautological classes}, and we will often abuse this terminology to refer to any polynomial in such classes.
+The $K$--theory classes of the locally free sheaves $\CT_i$ and their exterior powers are called \textbf{tautological classes}, and we will often abuse this terminology to refer to any polynomial in such classes.
 Products of tautological classes are well-defined in $K$--theory due to Proposition \ref{prop:length 1}, and we can therefore consider the groups:

 where $K'_{\CM_{(r,c_1,c_2)}} \subset K_{\CM_{(r,c_1,c_2)}}$ is the subgroup consisting of all classes: